raeTen/celestia-g2-stereoscopic/README.md

    red-cyan glasses needed

-b) crosseyd-view mode
+b) crossed-eye-view mode

    for realtime stereoscopics without any utilities and for recording hardware-independent stereo-videos;
-   if you know about "crossed-eye stereos", and if you own two monitors, you may imagine the terrific effect... )
+   If you know about "crossed-eye"-stereos, and if you own two monitors, you may imagine the terrific effect... )

 c) support for shutter-glasses

-    at least vblank-synced should work, still working on this
+    at least vblank-synced should work, I'm still working on this

 d) roadmap: support for headmounted-displays (other then *-glasses)